jancassio/heineken-vending-machine-experiment/README.md

 # Heineken Vending Machine Reader Chrome Extensions

-## Please, read it before first
+## Please, read it before.

-I've made this project a couple years ago and I had a bad time looking for solutions like that.
-So I created a binary api to interact with Chrome and I think almost everything still working.
+This is part of a prototype I had done a couple of years ago and, I spent a long time looking for solutions like that.

-This was a part of an prototype I had done and it's the only interesting part of the project I can share.
+This is a small library that allows to Chrome extension to connect and interact with a fingertip sensor.
+At all, this creates a binary socket and allows Chrome to communicate with some connected fingertip sensor.

+Look, probably it will not work with any fingertip sensor, because every manufacturer has own proper interface.

+Maybe it helps you to implement your own binary socket interface to interact with external hardware in Chrome extensions 🙂

 ## LICENSE